dgsanchez/Notebot/README.md

 Detection of musical notes in a .WAV file, previously recorded by a person through the microphone.

+## Funcions.py

+Contains the basic functions for playing a note and a song, these functions are called from other scripts in the project, like CodiTocar.py

 Project for the RLP subject at Universitat Autònoma de Barcelona.